UK Cat Food Market Size and Share

 UK Cat Food Market Analysis by Mordor Intelligence

-The UK cat food market size stands at USD 2.99 billion in 2025 and is forecast to reach USD 3.79 billion by 2030, advancing at a 4.83% CAGR over the period.
+The UK cat food market is expected to grow from USD 2.99 billion in 2025 to USD 3.13 billion in 2026 and is forecast to reach USD 3.96 billion by 2031 at 4.79% CAGR over 2026-2031.
 Premiumization, subscription commerce, and growing veterinary influence collectively sustain the demand trajectory even as household budgets tighten.
 The sector benefits from a large companion base of cats living in UK homes, a level that anchors steady unit sales across all price tiers.
 Resilience is further underpinned by owners stating they would cut their own food spending before compromising feline nutrition, a sentiment that shields revenue during economic stress.
 Tightening Food Standards Agency rules on health claims favors well-capitalized players that can document ingredient efficacy, while Brexit-related trade friction nudges retailers toward local sourcing, giving domestic factories a cost and lead-time advantage.
 At the same time, raw-material inflation and elevated grocery competition spur innovation in insect protein, recyclable packs, and direct-to-consumer (DTC) logistics as brands seek margin protection without sacrificing value.

 Key Report Takeaways